 May the Fourth be with you!
-To celebrate the Force, we’ve collected six user experience lessons from the Star Wars saga.
-Ready are you?
+To celebrate the Force, we’ve collected six user experience lessons from Star Wars.
+Ready, are you?

 May the 4th has come back around and we’re loving it!
-Today we’re looking at some of the lessons in UX that can we learn from the Star Wars movies.
+Today we’re looking at some UX design lessons from the Star Wars movies.
 So throw on your Jedi robe, grab your light saber and read on for six user experience insights from Star Wars, from user research and usability testing to the dark side of the user interface.
 R’iia’s shorts!

 Know your user, win them over